 Center fury line it was!
 With stoic faces and perfectly in-sync paddle strokes, we plowed through the top entrance wave.
 And then we saw it — the massive hole.
-The muffled shouting of “high side!!” was drowned out as our bodies flung through air and splashed into to cold abyss that I’m sure we all thought would kill us.
+The muffled shouting of “high side!!” was drowned out as our bodies flung through the air and splashed into to cold abyss that I’m sure we all thought would kill us.
 I vividly remember mentally preparing myself to hold my breath for a very, very long time.
 But, I got lucky.
 The raft, in front of me, got recirculated in the hole and was launched in my direction just before I too was sucked into the hole.
-Our guide, Memo, bless his Chilean heart, pulled me and most of the others in to the raft.
-Unfortunately, our bud Travis took a long, deep ride through the spin cycle and wasn’t collected until the bottom of the rapid. (love you dude, thanks for not dying!)
+Our guide, Memo, bless his Chilean heart, pulled me and most of the others into the raft.
+Unfortunately, our bud Travis took a long, deep ride through the spin cycle and wasn’t collected until the bottom of the rapid. (love you, dude, thanks for not dying!)

-Welp, we still had one more class V. We sucked up our pride and new found fear and headed into the depths of Casa de Piedra (house of stone).
+Welp, we still had one more class V. We sucked up our pride and newfound fear and headed into the depths of Casa de Piedra (house of stone).
 The loud commands from Memo kept us on our toes as our raft danced its way through the monstrous whitewater.
-Then, all of the sudden the shouts from our guide stopped and the shouts from the other guides began, “GET DOWN!!”.
+Then, all of a sudden the shouts from our guide stopped and the shouts from the other guides began, “GET DOWN!!”.
 You best believe we got down.
-Confused to why our guide would steer us over a pour-over and why the safety kayaker was yelling at us, I turned around to find that our guide was gone.
-Then I saw one of his oars in the water… and then the other… and then I saw his helmeted-head bobbing up and down.
+Confused as to why our guide would steer us over a pour-over and why the safety kayaker was yelling at us, I turned around to find that our guide was gone.
+Then I saw one of his oars in the water… and then the other… and then I saw his helmeted head bobbing up and down.
 I raced to the back of the raft to pull him in, and once I saw his smiling face I couldn’t help but laugh.
 Turns out he slipped right off the back of the boat in the middle of the rapid, and we had no idea.
 You can bet no one let him live it down.